domm/Plack-Middleware-StatsPerRequest/README.md

 # AUTHOR

-Thomas Klausner <domm@cpan.org>
+Thomas Klausner <domm@plix.at>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2018 by Thomas Klausner.
+This software is copyright (c) 2018 - 2021 by Thomas Klausner.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.